Terpenes: What Are They And How Do They Work?

 There are many different varieties of cannabis plants and each variety has different concentrations of terpenes.
 The terpenes are what give cannabis varieties their characteristics.

 Terpenes are secreted in the flower’s sticky resin glands, the same glands that produce cannabinoids like THC and CBD.
 They are formed inside cannabis trichomes and increase in production with light exposure.
-Like those cannabinoids, terpenes can provide therapeutic benefits.
-In fact, terpenes and cannabinoids are believed to work together through a process known as the entourage affect.
+Terpenes and cannabinoids are believed to work together through a process known as the entourage affect.
 In this way, certain terpenes can moderate how much of the psychoactive THC is absorbed by the body, thereby controlling potency.

 Over 100 terpenes have been identified so far, and every strain has a unique profile.
-The most common are Limonene, Humulene, Pinene, Linalool, Caryophyllene, and Myrcene.
-These different compounds can provide varying medical benefits used to manage pain, alleviate stress, and treat inflammation and muscle spasms.
+The most common are Limonene, Humulene, Pinene, Linalool, Caryophyllene, Myrcene and Terpinolene.

-Terpenes are produced by many different plants and are similar to essential oils.
+These compounds are produced by many different plants and are similar to essential oils.
 They have a strong aroma which is intended to deter pests such as insects or grazing animals.
-There are as many as 20,000 different terpenes throughout nature, with up to 200 found in the cannabis plant alone.
+Currently, scientists have discovered around 20,000 different terpenes in the plant world.
+It is thought that there are over 150 different types of terpenes in the cannabis sativa plant alone.

 Like many plants, cannabis uses terpenes as part of its defense against insects and herbivores.
 They are produced in small glands called trichomes, which is also where cannabinoids such as THC and CBD are synthesized.